Dizziness and Balance Problems Related to Vision

 How We Can Help

-If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact The Vision Therapy Center at The Eye Studio for a consultation.
+If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact The Eye Studio for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-Dr. Tedra Kindopp has the expertise and latest technology to provide you with the top-level care you deserve.The Vision Therapy Center at The Eye Studio serves patients from Red Deer County, Innisfail, Lacombe, Stettler, and throughout Alberta.
+We has the expertise and latest technology to provide you with the top-level care you deserve.The Eye Studio serves patients from Red Deer, Innisfail, Lacombe, Central, and throughout Alberta.